| |

 Finding A Homeschool Community

 To find your homeschool tribe, you’ve got to put yourself out there.
 Repeatedly!
 That’s hard.
-So is rejection or feeling like you don’t belong.
-It may take a while to find your tribe, but when you do, it is so worth it!
+Rejection and feeling like you don’t belong are hard, too.
+It may take a while to find your people, but when you do, it is so worth it!

-Because finding a homeschool community can help in more ways than one:
+Finding a homeschool community can help in more ways than one.
+A strong homeschool support system allows you to:

-• You make friends (we all need someone to talk to)
+• Make friends (we all need someone to talk to)

-• We all struggle and can help lift each other up
+• Understand that we all struggle and can help lift each other up

-• There are other homeschool parents in the trenches just like you
+• See that there are other homeschool parents in the trenches just like you

-• The right tribe is a fantastic source of homeschool help (or just general parenting help)
+• Tap into a fantastic source of homeschool help (or just general parenting help)

 Finding Your Support System and Homeschool Community